Live Riverside County Listings

 Five steps — from search to close.

-The general process for purchasing an Riverside County foreclosure or short sale is straightforward.
-Success comes from discipline: securing pre-approval before submitting an offer, obtaining thorough inspections, and engaging a broker who understands lender-side communication.
-Note that each lender and loan servicer administers these transactions differently — the steps below describe the typical flow, not a universal timeline.
+The general process for purchasing a Riverside County foreclosure or short sale is straightforward.
+Success comes from discipline: securing pre-approval before offering, obtaining thorough inspections, and engaging a broker who understands lender-side communication.
+Each lender administers these transactions differently.

 1